Skip to content

 2. Open Chat — Use the chat panel to ask the Planner, Writer, Editor, or Designer agent for help.

-3. Use context — Mention sketches, notes, storyboards, or URLs with # references so the assistant knows what to read.
+3. Use context — Mention sketches, notes, storyboards, or websites with @ references so the assistant knows what to read.
+For example, type @ to autocomplete project files or paste @https://example.com to reference a web page.

 4. Review changes — AI edits are highlighted in the sketch editor and logged in the Activity panel.